haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 ### More log mining questions

-You are encouraged to explore these challenging questions but we will not provide solutions.
-Session 2 will make answering these questions easier.
+You are encouraged to explore these more challenging questions by consulting the [`pyspark.sql` APIs](https://spark.apache.org/docs/latest/api/python/pyspark.sql.html) to learn more.
+We will not provide solutions but Session 2 will make answering these questions easier.

 - How many **unique** hosts on a particular day (e.g., 15th August)?
 - How many **unique** hosts in total (i.e., in August 1995)?